There are eight Honorary Officers:

 - Assistant Academic Registrars

-Elected by the membership and appointed President of the Faculty of Public Health (FPH) for a term of three years.
+Elected by the membership as President of the Faculty of Public Health (FPH) for a term of three years (2013-2016)

 Chairs the Board, Executive Committee and Fellowship Committee and represents FPH on a number of related bodies.